 GSA does not issue eligibility letters to entities that clearly fall under the legal definition of state or local government.
 If the entity clearly falls under the legal definition of state or local government, then they are automatically authorized to place orders under these programs.

 If there is a question about eligibility, either from the purchasing entity or the GSA vendor, the purchasing entity may submit an eligibility request to GSA, as directed above.

 Schedule 70 includes automated data processing equipment (including firmware), software, supplies, support equipment, and services.

 Schedule 84 includes alarm and signal systems, facility management systems, firefighting and rescue equipment, law enforcement and security equipment, marine craft and related equipment, special purpose clothing, and related services.

-Each Schedule contract price includes an industrial funding fee (IFF) (.75%), which reimburses GSA for the procurement and administrative costs incurred to operate the GSA Schedules program.
+Each Schedule contract price includes an industrial funding fee (IFF) (.75 percent), which reimburses GSA for the procurement and administrative costs incurred to operate the GSA Schedules program.

 It’s represented in the prices paid by ordering activities and passed on to GSA by Schedule contractors.
 Schedule vendors send the IFF to GSA every quarter.